solid-stack/ansible-ubuntu/README.md

 Requires Ansible 2.1 or greater.

-* 2.2.0 - XDebug for php-fpm 7.1
-* 2.1.4 - Updating Java install to work - Oracle JDK via webupd8team is now broken
-* 2.1.3 - Adding mongo driver to phpt
-* 2.1.2 - Patch for checking on /var/run in php
-* 2.1.1 - Do not install mongo as part of php, and some Elasticsearch tweaks
-* 2.1.0 - Certbot
-* 2.0.2 - Testing this and future versions on *Ubuntu 16*
-* 1.7.0 - Testing 1.x versions on *Ubuntu 14*

 ## What is this?

 A set of Ansible roles for Ubuntu you can `npm install` locally.